lukasborawski/bigos/README.md

 *Border radius*

-There are four options for style element border radius
+There are four options to style element border radius

 * `circle` - will set fully rounded element
 * `small, medium, big` - defined in `_variables.scss` file, by default in sequence `2px, 5px, 10px`